-Short Term health insurance
+Short Term health insurance illegal in Illinois as of 01/01/2025

 SHORT TERM HEALTH INSURANCE LIMITED TO 3 MONTHS IN DURATION NATIONWIDE AS OF 09/01/2024.

-On March 28, 2024, HHS – Health & Human Services published this finalized rule authored by the Biden administration.
-This rule will limit all Short Term health insurance policies to no more than 3 months in duration.
+On March 28, 2024, HHS – Health & Human Services published this finalized rule authored by the former Biden administration.
+This rule limits all Short Term health insurance policies to no more than 3 months in duration.
 Worse yet, the rule prohibits the ability to purchase another 3 month policy from the same insurer after the first 3 month policy ends.
 This being the case, Short Term policies are no longer safe to purchase in any state after September 1, 2024 unless you need the coverage for only the last 3 months of a calendar year.

 The second best priced and best designed Short Term health insurance policies are available from Allstate Health Solutions.
 Their Enhanced Short Term policies cover each insured member up to $1,000,000.
 Allstate’s Short Term policies also include a national PPO network.
 That network is Aetna’s Open Choice PPO network.
 It also includes in network access to Chicago’s Teaching hospitals including Northwestern Memorial, University of Chicago medica center, Rush university medical center and Lurie Children’s hospital.
 You can search for in network providers PPO providers within Aetna’s Open Choice PPO network by clicking here.
 For quotes and to apply online click the Allstate Health Solutions logo below: